DigiScore/joyinst/README.md

    1. Go to the FluidSynth releases page https://github.com/FluidSynth/fluidsynth/releases
    2. Download the latest 64-bit release for Windows (e.g. fluidsynth-2.1.0-win64.zip).
 Extract this zip file into some directory, e.g. c:\Users\me\install\fluidsynth.
    3. Move the 'bin' folder from 'fluidsynth' into 'install' folder.
    4. Add the C:\Users\me\install\bin subdirectory to your PATH.
 To do this, click in the search box on the task bar, run the command 'Edit the system environment variables', click 'Environment Variables…', select Path in the 'User variables' section, click 'Edit…', click New, then enter the path of the bin subdirectory, e.g. c:\Users\me\install\bin .
-NB It may have automatically donw this
+NB It may have automatically done this

 3. Install Poetry with the official installer (will need to open PowerShell as administrator).
 Follow the instructions at: https://python-poetry.org/docs/#installing-with-the-official-installer